Samsung/jalangi2/scripts/node-jalangi/README.md

 The command can be any shell command and its arguments.

-Three variables need to be set prior to running node-jalangi-runner.sh:
+Two variables need to be set prior to running node-jalangi-runner.sh:

 - `$NJ_JALANGI`: the path to the local jalangi installation, e.g. `$HOME/workspace/jalangi2`
 - `$NJ_JALANGI_ARGUMENTS`: arguments for jalangi, e.g. `--analysis $HOME/workspace/myAnalysis.js`